MikolajBalcerek/ChessLine/README.md

 - Matching pairs of players automatically
 - Play chess using long algebraic notation ("e2e4")
 - Returning players to the lobby after the game has finished and shuffling (new players have priority to play)
+- Veteran players can choose to avoid further automatic matchmaking
 - Move and validation
 - Draws, stalemates and other game-ending conditions (e.g. insufficient material)
 - Forfeiting (type: FORFEIT)